-The current in the DC input of the device is held constant once the current consumed by the load reaches the adjusted limit.
+The current in the DC terminal of the device is held constant once the output current (source mode) to the load resp. the current consumed from the load (sink mode) reaches the adjusted limit.
 Then the device automatically switches to CC.
-As long as the input current is lower than the adjusted current limit, the device will be either in constant voltage or constant power mode.
-If, however, the power consumption reaches the set maximum power value, the device will switch automatically to power limiting and set voltage and current according to P = U \ I.
+In source mode, the current flowing from the power supply is only determined by the output voltage and the load's true resistance.
+As long as the output current is lower than the adjusted current limit, the device will be either in constant voltage or constant power mode.
+If, however, the power consumption reaches the set maximum power value, the device will switch automatically to power limiting and set voltage and current according to P = U I.

-While the DC input is switched on and constant current mode is active, the status CC will be indicated on the front side control panel by LED "CC" and can also be read as status via the digital interfaces.
+While the DC output is switched on and constant current mode is active, the condition "CC mode active" will be indicated on the front side control panel by LED "CC" and can also be read as status via the digital interfaces.